opensearch-project/documentation-website/_search-plugins/sql/ppl/functions.md

 :--- | :--- |:---
 `shingle_size` | A consecutive sequence of the most recent records.
 The default value is 8. | No `time_decay` | Specifies how much of the recent past to consider when computing an anomaly score.
 The default value is 0.001. | No
 `time_field` | Specifies the time filed for RCF to use as time-series data.
-Must be either a long value, such as the timestamp in miliseconds, or a string value in "yyyy-MM-dd HH:mm:ss".| Yes
+Must be either a long value, such as the timestamp in milliseconds, or a string value in "yyyy-MM-dd HH:mm:ss".| Yes

 ### Syntax: Batch RCF for Non-time-series Data Command